BLUE HORIZON, BOOK 2

 Moving silently, relentlessly toward its cosmic nourishment, the dark stars spend millennia making their way through the universe, searching out and consuming everything in their paths.
 What science calls dark matter, religion calls evil.

 Legislature Speaker Jo Chan sat at her desk, poring over a slateboard.
 The silver fox had been preoccupied with matters most dire in the ruling body of the Planetary Alignment.
 Elected chancellor of the loose union of representatives of the worlds, she played the role of benevolent manager in times of strife.
 Things had gotten bad over the last several weeks.
-The introduction of Argeia into the Alignment was rocky, and a criminal element had arisen in the galaxy since the destruction of the pirate Sagan.
+The introduction of Argeia into the aligned body of worlds was rocky, and a criminal element had arisen in the Planetary Alignment since the destruction of the pirate Sagan.
 Pretenders to his notoriety had cropped up everywhere; new faces looking to succeed the master and get themselves a reputation.
-Most had been dealt with swiftly and effectively by the Spatial Police Force under the new command of Breth Janes; “Killer of Giants,” as she was known.
+Most had been dealt with swiftly and effectively by the Spatial Police Force.

 Beneath the chaos and confusion, however, looting and posturing was a greater puzzle.
 Running like a resonant rhythm over which all the other problems played was a string of crimes that had no specific pattern, but did have similar circumstances.
 Locations across the Alignment had been targeted for terrorist acts ranging from destroying old and uninhabited buildings to specific murders of high profile celebrities and public servants.
 Added to that were the deaths of a handful of slaves on Quet, a military functional manager on Earth, and a recently abused child on Alexandrius.
 All had died quickly, with the same pattern of slashes across their bodies.